-If the tenant and owner agree to any change in the lease, the change must be in writing, and the
+If the tenant and owner agree to any change in the lease, the change must be in writing, and the owner must immediately give the PHA a copy of all changes.

 The owner must notify the PHA in advance of any proposed change in the lease regarding the allocation of tenant and owner responsibilities for utilities.
 Such changes may only be made if approved by the PHA and in accordance with the terms of the lease relating to its amendment.
 The PHA must redetermine reasonable rent, in accordance with program requirements, based on any change in the allocation of the responsibility for utilities between the owner and the tenant.
 The redetermined reasonable rent will be used in calculation of the rent to owner from the effective date of the change.